Eriksh/TmuxConfig/README.md

 What is Configured
 ---
 The following has been configued for tmux:
-	* Prefix keys set to Cntl-j
+* Prefix keys set to Ctrl-j
 * Lengthened the amount of time status messages are displayed
 * Set window index to start at 1 instead of 0
 * Automatically set window title
 * Key Bindings for copy-past
 * Easier window split keys
 * Alt-arrow keys to switch panes
 * Allow arrow keys to be used immediately after changing windows
 * No delay on escape key press
 * Mouse mode enabled
 * Changes to theme and status bar